quinn-p-mchugh/personal-website/blog-micro/2023/2023-06-01-llms-as-language-translators.md

 **Key insight for me:**
 Generative LLMs are able to act as translators of a surprisingly diverse number of languages.
 Whether those languages are traditional (e.g. written or verbal ) or non-obvious (e.g. images, electrical signals in the brain, wifi traffic) necessarily doesn't matter, what matters is that events in that language can be quantified and measured.

-While this has all sorts of amazing applications (e.g. translating animal vocalizations to human language, enabling blind individuals to see using a sensor on their tongue), this has a range of concerning implications for privacy of thought, mass surveillance, further erosion of truth, etc.
+While this has all sorts of amazing applications (e.g. translating animal vocalizations to human language, enabling blind individuals to see), this has a range of concerning implications for privacy of thought, mass surveillance, further erosion of truth, etc.